alexcouper/django-angular-docker-circleci-opsworks/README.md

   - *DJANGO_ALLOWED_HOST* This is required to match the HOST of an http request which is to be serviced by the WSGI (Django) app

+  - *DJANGO_STATIC_URL* For production systems, this env var should be set to the prefix of the delivery URL for static files.
+If not present in the env vars, defaults to ``/static/``.

 ### CI environment

   - *AWS_ACCESS_KEY_ID* and *AWS_SECRET_ACCESS_KEY* IAM keypair with the